Exemption to join someone in managed isolation

 How to apply

-We encourage you to apply before flights are booked and the person leaves for New Zealand.
+We encourage you to apply as soon as you're aware of your situation and, if possible, before flights are booked and the person leaves for New Zealand.
 This will allow more time for your application to be assessed.

 Get the information you’ll need ready